gjain-7/Misc-6-Infinity-Remote/README.md

 Added popup.html that now gives a QR code, and a popup.js for that (using QRious).
 Added background.js and server.js that will be acting as middlemen between content.js and index.js (js file for remote).

-How to implement: Try downloading the whole folder named extensionss (having double s in the end), and then in the same folder, applying "npm install", followed by load unpacking the extension in chrome://extensions.
-Open youtube on a tab, then initiate the server using "node server.js" in the command line, followed by opening "mainpage.html" using live server.
+How to implement: Try downloading the whole folder named Project, and then in the same folder, applying "npm install", followed by load unpacking the extension in chrome://extensions.
+Open youtube on a tab, then initiate the server using "node server.js" in the command line, followed by opening "mainpage.html".
 Required: You need to enable this in your chrome - chrome://flags/#extensions-on-chrome-urls

 Objectives To do (as per priority):
-1. Implementing the server using Heroku/Firebase
+1. Implementing PWA scanner with good UI
-2. Implementing a database in order to store data
+2. Implementing the server using Heroku/Firebase
 3. Implementing a remote for the search page, and videos that are present on the videoscreen (or the second screen)

 Difficulties being faced: